zazuko/barnard59-docs/README.md

 ### Extracting info about published packages

-Simply call it with a list of packages and pipe the output to a file:
+Just call it with a list of packages and pipe the output to a file:

 ```bash
 barnard59-docs barnard59-core barnard59-base > docs.md